 (ii) Pursuant to the merger agreement, 2,212,208 shares of common stock issued in payment to Totient stockholders with 1,282,747 vesting immediately and therefore included in the purchase price consideration.
-The remaining 929,461 shares will vest ratably, every six months over 5 equal installments of a 2.5 years service period and will be expensed over the service period.
-These shares are subject to a stock restriction agreement that requires certain key Totient executives to maintain a continued service relationship throughout the service period.

-(iii) Represents the estimated fair value of the contingent consideration that is payable upon the achievement of the milestone of (i) Absci's entering into one or more definitive commercialization agreements, or technology partnering or licensing agreements, or collaboration agreements, with third parties using, or related to, Totient's technology, a target discovered or identified by using Totient's technology, or a peptide, protein complex or amino acid sequence assembled using Totient's technology, including any Totient product or enabled product, pursuant to which (a) Absci is entitled to receive at least \$2.0 million in aggregate upfront cash or equity payments (provided, that the minimum upfront payment under any individual agreement shall be \$1.0 million and (b) an option for a license or a license or sinilar right is granted to the third party; or (ii) first commercial sale of a Totient product or enabled product.
+(iii) Represents the estimated fair value of the contingent consideration that is payable upon the achievement of the milestone of (A) Absci's - (iii) Represents the estimated fair value of the contingent consideration that is payable upon the achievement of the milestone of (A) Absci's entering into one or more definitive commercialization agreements, or technology partnering or licensing agreements, or collaboration agreements, with third parties using, or related to, Totient's technology, a target discovered or identified by using Totient's technology, or a peptide, protein complex or amino acid sequence assembled using Totient's technology, including any Totient product or enabled product, pursuant to which (I) Absci is entitled to receive at least \$2.0 million in aggregate upfront cash or equity payments (provided, that the minimum upfront payment under any individual agreement shall be \$1.0 million and (II) an option for a license or a license or similar right is granted to the third party; or (B) first commercial sale of a Totient product or enabled product.
 The fair value estimate is based on a probability-weighted approach and will be updated as we obtain more information.
-The \$12.0 million of contingent consideration is included in Other long-term liabilities on the consolidated balance sheet as of December 31, 2021.
+The \$12.0 million of contingent consideration originally measured was adjusted to reflect the increased probability of achievement.
+As of December 31, 2022 the fair value is \$12.8 million and is included in accrued expenses on the consolidated balance sheet.
+Changes in the contingent consideration liability fair value are reflected within research and development expenses on the consolidated statement of operations and comprehensive loss.